In the beginning, there was......BIOS

 They WILL eventually cause widespread corruption of the entire file system.

 Don't cut corners because it's simply not worth it.
-If you are unwilling to do the testing necessary to make sure the system is stable you should simply leave the memory at the default configuration and that includes NOT setting the memory to the XMP profile if the profile of the memory is beyond what the system automatically configures the memory speed and timings to by default.
-Do the testing.
+If you are unwilling to do the testing necessary to make sure the system is stable you should simply leave the memory at the XMP/A-XMP/D.O.C.P profile configuration and go on with life.
+IF you still want to overclock your memory beyond the profile configuration, then DO the testing.
 One day out of your life is not going to kill you but not doing it might make you wish you had died if you lose a lot of very important information and personal files that can't be replaced.

 Go to the Passmark software website and download the USB Memtest86 free version.
 You can do the optical disk version too if for some reason you cannot use a bootable USB flash drive.